stefanGT44/Concurrent-Word-Distribution-Tool/README.md

 Input components are tied to a disk (drive) that the user specifies when creating a new instance. <br>
 Only directories on the specified disk can be scanned, and only one reading task can be active in the thread pool per disk. <br>
 After one scan cycle is finished, the component pauses for a certain duration before the next cycle (specified in the config file). <br>
-The user can manualy pause and resume input components. <br>
+The user can manually pause and resume input components. <br>
 The last modified value of scanned directories is tracked, so if a directory has been modified, it is scanned again (the text files are read again). <br>

 ### Cruncher components: